rhysd/vim.wasm/README.md

 ## Development

-Please make sure that Emscripten (I'm using 1.38.32) and binaryen (I'm using v84) are installed.
+Please make sure that Emscripten (I'm using 1.38.37) and binaryen (I'm using v84) are installed.
 If you use macOS, they can be installed with `brew install emscripten binaryen`.

 Please use `build.sh` script to hack this project.
 Just after cloning this repository, simply run `./build.sh`.
 It builds vim.wasm in `wasm/` directory.
 It takes time and CPU power a lot.

-Finally host the `wasm/` directly on `localhost` with web server such as `python -m http.server 1234`.
-Accessing to `localhost:1234?debug=1` will start Vim with debug logs.
+Finally host the `wasm/` directly on `localhost` with a web server such as `python -m http.server 1234`.
+Accessing to `localhost:1234?debug` will start Vim with debug logs.
 Note that it's much slower than release build since many debug features are enabled.
-Please read [README at wasm/](./wasm/README.md) for more details.
+Please read [wasm/README.md](./wasm/README.md) for more details.

-Please note that this repository's `wasm` branch is frequently rebased on the latest [vim/vim][] master branch.
+Please note that this repository's `wasm` branch frequently merges the latest [vim/vim][] master branch.
 If you want to hack this project, please ensure to create your own branch and merge `wasm` branch into your branch by `git merge`.

 ### Known Issues